 From proposed change to production — every governance decision point

-Five steps, in the order they build on each other
+In the order they build on each other — don't skip step one

 For each production agent that produces structured output, find every consumer — from trace logs, not memory.
 Document which fields each consumer extracts and which version of the output format it was written against.
-Most teams discover at least two dependencies they had forgotten.
-This inventory is the baseline your contract system enforces; without it, you are registering future contracts while blind to existing ones.
+Most teams discover at least two dependencies they'd forgotten.
+This inventory is the baseline your contract system enforces; without it, you're registering future contracts while blind to existing ones.

 Every system prompt lives in a file with a version tag.
 Published versions are never modified in place — changes always create new versions.
-The minimum registry is a git repo with version tags; mature tooling (LangSmith, MLflow Prompt Registry, Grepture) layers UI and CI integration on top of the same model.
-The versioning convention: semver with the breaking change classification above.
+The minimum registry is a git repo with version tags; mature tooling (MLflow Prompt Registry, LangSmith, Braintrust) layers UI and CI integration on top of the same model.
+Pin your production deployments to specific version identifiers or commit hashes — never 'latest' in production.
 The immutability rule is what makes rollback a pointer swap rather than a rebuild.

 Before any prompt change ships, classify it: major, minor, or patch.
 Major changes trigger the notification workflow and require a migration window for registered consumers.
 This step alone prevents most silent failures — it forces the question 'who depends on what this changes?' before the change is deployed, not after the incident postmortem.
 Apply the counter-intuitive rule: consult the consumer manifest before classifying any change as patch.

 Consumers register test fixtures: given this input, the upstream agent's output must contain these fields.
 The platform team runs all registered consumer contracts against every candidate prompt version as a required CI check.
 A failing consumer contract blocks deployment.
 This is the CDC pattern applied to prompts — the consumer owns the contract test, the producer runs it.
-One honest caveat: CDC for prompts is still early-stage practice.
-The full CI-blocking version is most practical for teams with three or more agents crossing team boundaries.
+One honest caveat: the full CI-blocking version is most practical for teams with three or more agents crossing team boundaries.
 For a single team, manual consumer review on major version bumps is a reasonable starting point.

 Mutable prompts have no rollback path and no audit trail.
 Immutability is the minimum condition for diagnosing prompt-related production incidents.